 Nvidia Profile Inspector

-Note: Nvidia Profile Inspector is a part of Nvidia Inspector, which is an overclocking utility for Nvidia graphics cards.
-You can download Nvidia Profile Inspector as standalone utility or can download Nvidia Inspector as whole that includes Nvidia Profile Inspector with it.
+Note: Nvidia Profile Inspector is a part of the Nvidia Inspector, which is an overclocking utility for Nvidia graphics cards.
+You can download Nvidia Profile Inspector as a standalone utility or can download Nvidia Inspector as a whole that includes Nvidia Profile Inspector with it.

-AMD FRTC or Frame Rate Target Control is built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at user defined value.
+AMD FRTC or Frame Rate Target Control is a built-in feature in the AMD Radeon Driver Software that allows you to lock frame rate in a game at user-defined value.
 To limit FPS using FRTC, open the AMD Radeon Settings->Global Settings.
 Here enable Frame Rate Target Control and then set the FPS limit by moving the slider using your mouse.

 AMD Radeon Chill

-Radeon Chill is basically a power saving feature that regulates the frame rate depending on the game conditions.
-Unlike FRTC, it has minimum and maximum value for setting limit, so that the FPS can remain in this user defined zone only.
-The maximum value specifies that upper limit of FPS that your game cannot cross, and minimum value signifies that lower limit that Radeon Chill can drop your FPS too for saving power, without compromising gaming performance.
+Radeon Chill is basically a power-saving feature that regulates the frame rate depending on the game conditions.
+Unlike FRTC, it has a minimum and maximum value for setting limits, so that the FPS can remain in this user-defined zone only.
+The maximum value specifies that the upper limit of FPS that your game cannot cross, and minimum value signifies that lower limit that Radeon Chill can drop your FPS too for saving power, without compromising gaming performance.
 The default value for minimum and maximum frame rate in Radeon Chill is 30 FPS and 300 FPS respectively.